Cambo2k20/TriviaRush/README.md

 useful lesson is the combination of topic identity, competition and visible long-term progress—not copying another product's branding or exact rules.

-## 8. Recommended Phase 5 theme: Category Mastery
+## 8. Phase 5 theme: Category Mastery

 Phase 5 should be positioned as **Category Mastery and Player Identity**.